Khadosh/react-redux-ts/README.md

 - I loved the new sliced implementation of redux, specially how clean it is, so I decided to go for it instead of the old school.
 - I chose styled-components for many reasons, but the one I like most is because it can handle the styling "logic" into a separate component and just inject props into to fire how to behave, instead of having complex (hard-to-read) implementations on the component to change the layout according the combination of viewport + application state.
 - React Testing Library instead of Enzyme: I always found enzyme counter-intuitive and you need to read a lot of documentation to test stuff that will mostly change on time (because it depends on the implementation).
 Instead react-testing-library relies on the functionality instead.
+- I followed the dry principle (don't repeat yourself) by adding redux selectors to remove code duplication on components

 ## Online Resources
 - https://www.npmjs.com/package/cra-template-redux-typescript